escapin/ElectionManager/README.md

 The web interface contains the following options to manage elections:

-**Create Election** allows to create customized elections.
-Elements such as title, description, starting/ending time, question, and list of choices can be set.
+**Create Election** allows to create customized elections: Elements such as title, description, starting/ending time, question, and list of choices can be set.
 Moreover, two more options can be selected: